node-organic/organic-oval/README.md

 ## Setup

 Oval can be used in many ways.
 There are different setups for each way.
-Read them all and choose the one that fits you.
+Read them all and choose the one that best fits you.

 ### Vanilla